Dates: August 1 through July 31

 In order to be eligible for ACGME-accredited fellowship training, you must adhere to the following application requirements:

 - You must have completed an ACGME-accredited residency program or RCPSC-accredited or CFPC-accredited residency program located in Canada.
 Exceptions may apply for exceptionally qualified applicants (and institutional GME approval is required).
-For details, please refer to the Fellowship Appointments section of the ACGME Program Requirements for Adult Reconstructive Orthopaedic Surgery (approved but not in effect until 2016).

 - You must provide proof that you have taken and passed all three steps (within three attempts) of appropriate medical licensure examinations (USMLE/COMLEX).
 This is required by the North Carolina Medical Board and is a Duke institutional policy for all graduate medical trainees—whether U.S. or international medical school graduates at the PGY-3 level or higher—as well as qualify for a resident training license in the state of North Carolina in order to be eligible for employment at Duke University Hospital.